This post may contain affiliate links. Please read our disclosure policy.

 Video – More Homemade Ice Cream Recipes

+Check out some of my favorite ice cream recipes in this YouTube video!
 Don’t forget to subscribe to my YouTube channel.
 New videos come out weekly.

 Yes!
-You can pour the chilled ice cream mixture into a loaf pan and freeze it.
-For the first few hours, stir it every 30–45 minutes to break up ice crystals.
-It won’t be as creamy as churned ice cream, but it will still be delicious.
+You can pour the chilled strawberry ice cream mixture into a loaf pan and freeze it.
+For the first few hours, stir it every 30-45 minutes to break up ice crystals.
+It won't be as creamy as churned ice cream, but it will still be delicious.

 Definitely, just thaw them completely and drain off any excess liquid before mixing them with the sugar.
 Frozen strawberries can lack flavor, so you may want to add more sugar to sweeten them up.